sandkam/CV/README.md

 Extended the sanDEM to study dust emission.
   - Highly parallelizable as the original model, with an added layer for efficient communcation in polydisperse systems.
   - Includes modules for cohesion and stochastic turbulent fluctuations.
+  - Have an in-depth understanding of modeling soft/hard cohesive elastic spheres using DEM.
 <br><br>

 **Research Assistant**, _(Sep 2017 - Aug 2021)_ <br>